-Sheep that have high dag and high breech wrinkle, in high risk environments are highly susceptible to breech strike and there can be considerable improvements in their lifetime welfare from mulesing.
-To minimise the temporary stress caused by the mulesing procedure it is highly recommended that pain relief is used.
+Sheep that have high dag and high breech wrinkle in high risk environments are highly susceptible to breech strike, and there can be considerable improvements in their lifetime welfare from mulesing.
+To minimise the temporary stress caused by the mulesing procedure it is highly recommended that anaesthesia and analgesia is used.